tiprankstipranks

 Our levels of revenues are highly dependent on obtaining and maintaining patient reimbursement for EGRIFTA SV and Trogarzo.

 Market acceptance and sales of EGRIFTA SV and Trogarzo substantially depend on the availability of reimbursement from third-party payors such as governmental authorities, including U.S. Medicare and Medicaid, managed care providers, and private insurance plans and may be affected by healthcare reform measures in the United States.
 Third-party payors decide which medications they will pay for and establish reimbursement levels.
 A primary trend in the U.S. healthcare industry and elsewhere is cost containment.
 Government authorities and these third-party payors are attempting to control costs by limiting coverage and the amount of reimbursement for particular medications.
 Increasingly, third-party payors have been challenging the prices charged for products.
 Third-party payors may decrease the level of reimbursement of a product or cease such reimbursement and the occurrence of any of these events could materially adversely affect the sales of EGRIFTA SV and Trogarzo.
 Sales of EGRIFTA SV and Trogarzo to patients benefitting from U.S. Government funded reimbursement programs represent a significant part of our sales.
-Denial of coverage for any of those products under any of the current programs would materially adversely affect our revenues.
+Denial of coverage for any of those products under any of the current programs would materially adversely affect our revenues and operating results.
+If and when approved, sales of donidalorsen and olezarsen in Canada will also be highly dependent on the reimbursement of each of those drugs by the provinces.
+The failure to obtain reimbursement coverage in Canada could adversely affect their acceptance in the marketplace and the level of sales we expect to generate therefrom.

 Sales & Marketing - Risk 2

-Our ability to generate revenue and sustain growth is currently concentrated solely on the commercialization of EGRIFTA SV and Trogarzo in the United States.
-Our success in generating sales revenue from EGRIFTA SV and Trogarzo in the United States will depend on our capacity: (a) to pursue the deployment of a commercialization strategy that will be accepted by patients, healthcare professionals and third-party payors; (b) to maintain reimbursement coverage for EGRIFTA SV and Trogarzo by third-party payors; (c) to maintain the registration of EGRIFTA SV and Trogarzo on U.S. governmental forms as drugs available for purchase in the United States; (d) to ensure that adequate supplies of EGRIFTA SV and Trogarzo are available; (e) to maintain conflict-free relationships with our principal third-party suppliers of services, namely our manufacturers (TaiMed, Bachem Americas Inc. ("Bachem"), and Jubilant HollisterStier, General Partnership ("Jubilant")), our distributor in the United States Mckesson Specialty Care Distribution, LLC ("McKesson"), as well as other specialized third parties; and (f) remain compliant with applicable laws.
+Our ability to generate revenue and sustain growth is currently concentrated on the commercialization of EGRIFTA SV and Trogarzo in the United States.
+Our success in generating sales revenue from EGRIFTA SV and Trogarzo in the United States will depend on our capacity: (a) to pursue the deployment of a commercialization strategy that will be accepted by patients, healthcare professionals and third-party payors; (b) to maintain reimbursement coverage for EGRIFTA SV and Trogarzo by third-party payors; (c) to maintain the registration of EGRIFTA SV and Trogarzo on U.S. governmental forms as drugs available for purchase in the United States; (d) to ensure that adequate supplies of EGRIFTA SV and Trogarzo are available; (e) to maintain conflict-free relationships with our principal third-party suppliers of services, namely our manufacturers (TaiMed, Bachem Americas Inc. ("Bachem"), and Jubilant HollisterStier, General Partnership ("Jubilant")), our third party logistics provider RXCrossroads 3PL LLC ("RXC 3PL") and our distributor in the United States Mckesson Specialty Care Distribution, LLC ("McKesson"), as well as other specialized third parties; and (f) remain compliant with applicable laws.
 Our success in commercializing our products in the United States will also depend on our capacity to retain qualified, motivated and talented sales representatives and other key individuals instrumental in the commercialization of our products and the capacity of our third-party suppliers to comply with all laws and regulations applicable to the conduct of their respective businesses.
 There can be no assurance that sales of our products to customers in the United States will increase in the future or that we will generate sales at a profitable level.
 If sales of our products decrease, our revenue would be adversely affected which, in turn, could materially adversely affect our business, financial condition and operating results.
-Because we expect to be dependent on revenues solely from EGRIFTA SV and Trogarzo for the foreseeable future, any negative developments relating to these products, such as safety or efficacy issues, manufacturing issues, the introduction or greater acceptance of competing products, or adverse regulatory or legislative developments, or our inability to successfully manage any of the abovementioned factors, will have a material adverse effect on our business and our future business prospects and could also result in a default to meet the Marathon Adjusted EBITDA covenant.
+Because we expect to be dependent on revenues solely from EGRIFTA SV and Trogarzo for the immediate future, any negative developments relating to these products, such as safety or efficacy issues, manufacturing issues, the introduction or greater acceptance of competing products, or adverse regulatory or legislative developments, or our inability to successfully manage any of the abovementioned factors, will have a material adverse effect on our business and our future business prospects and could also result in a default to meet the financial covenants in the Loan Agreements.

 Macro & Political